 I found cornbread was the perfect sidekick for the soup.
 The slightly sweet bread offsets the spiciness of the soup, and makes a satisfying meal.
 Cornbread is one of the easiest quickbreads to make, I’ve got lots of recipes for cornbread on the blog, but don’t be shy about using a mix when you’re strapped for time.
 I used a Marie Callander’s mix and it was pretty good.

-The secret to the smooth texture of cream of jalapeño soup
+the secret to the smooth texture of cream of jalapeño soup

 I blend my vegetables along with some of the stock in my Vitamix high speed blender, which is what gives it that silky smooth texture.
 You can use a food processor, but you will get a coarser texture.
 That’s not bad, but there is something I love about the velvety quality I get with my blender.

-Jalapeños are the bomb!
+jalapeños are the (flavor) bomb!

 - How to Make Jalapeño Butter